dotlang/language/Enhancements.md

 `int g = f(u: u1, t: t1, s:s1);`
 so we don't even care which one comes first.

-? - calling functions by name makes code more readable. what about forcing to call by name?
+N - calling functions by name makes code more readable. what about forcing to call by name?
+(about argument passing)

-? - to achieve immutability and performance, we may provide some syntax to create a new object/record based on another one. which will be processed by compiler to generate efficient code.
+N - to achieve immutability and performance, we may provide some syntax to create a new object/record based on another one. which will be processed by compiler to generate efficient code.
 `file f = ...; file f2 = clone(f, name='aa');`
 or `file f2 = f.name='aa';`
 `f = f.name='11'` f will be pointing to a new structure